 So much to do!
 Some we know, some we are learning.
 Bring your expertise--or your willingness to work, try and learn.
 That's the approach we have!

-Examples of our homesteading work over the course of the year:
+Examples of our homesteading tasks over the course of the year:

 Fall--harvesting apples, making cider, clearing fields, building compost, updating our seed shed and root cellar, weeding, establishing new beds, cutting back plants, food preservation, irrigation using our traditional acequia system.